 This traditional favourite is a safe choice for hay fever sufferers as the tightly closed buds minimise the release of pollen.
 Said to portray the meaning of ‘gracious lady’, these blooms provide nectar for bumble bees who are one of the few insects that are able to ‘open’ the flower.
 Antirrhinums will add height to any design – arrange them with round-headed summer blooms to create a gorgeous display for your mantelpiece.

-You’ll be pleased to know that these large, luxurious taffeta-like flower heads will give you the joys of the season without setting off the sneezes!
+You’ll be pleased to know that the large, luxurious taffeta-like flower heads of the peony will give you the joys of the season without setting off the sneezes!
 The popular summer bloom is a reliable choice as it is pollinated by insects rather than the wind.
-This flower is said to represent bashfulness and is loved so much by the Chinese city of Luoyang, that they hold an annual peony festival every April – which sounds like our kind of festival!
+Peonies are said to represent bashfulness and is loved so much by the Chinese city of Luoyang, that they hold an annual peony festival every April – which sounds like our kind of festival!

 The national flower of England and the world’s favourite bloom!
-This classic beauty can be enjoyed by all as the rose only releases small amounts of pollen into the air.
+This classic beauty can be enjoyed by all as roses only release small amounts of pollen into the air.
 With a huge range of colours and varieties, this symbol of love is the perfect choice to send to hay fever sufferers.
 Top tip – opt for the tight budded varieties to further minimise pollen exposure.

 Another safe choice this season is gladioli.
 They originate from South Africa and are said to symbolise generosity.
 This bloom’s pollen is thick and sticky, meaning they are commonly pollinated by bees, rather than the wind.
 The tall stems come in a wide range of beautiful colours and will certainly brighten any home or garden.